Unity-Technologies/com.unity.xr.certinputauto/README.md

+# XR Plugin Automated Input Tests

+This package contains automated tests meant to exercise a XR Plugin Input Provider.
+These tests do not guarantee complete compliance.
+Make sure to run the manual tests as well.

+How to add this to your project:
+- Open the package manager window
+- Press the "+" button in the upper left corner of package manager, and select to add a package from a git URL.
+- In the text box that appears, paste in this URL: "https://github.com/Unity-Technologies/com.unity.xr.certinputauto.git"
+- Open the manifest.json for your project and add this package to the "testables" list.
+If no testables list exists, add the following as a top level entry (at the same level as the "dependencies" list)"
+"testables": [
+  "com.unity.xr.certinputauto"
+]

 # UPM Package Starter Kit

 The purpose of this package template starter kit is to provide the data structure and development guidelines for new packages meant for the **Unity Package Manager (UPM)**.